USNavalResearchLaboratory/rippleReset/README.md

 julia> resampled_data = bootstrap_resample(LaggedRegression(k),lambda,resets,B)
 ```

-Once you have the bootstrap samples, acquired by either `bootstrap_simulate` or `resampled_data`, you probably want to fit a new RippleResetModel to each of them.
+Once you have the bootstrap samples, acquired by either `bootstrap_simulate` or `bootstrap_resample`, you probably want to fit a new RippleResetModel to each of them.
 In the case of the `bootstrap_simulate` samples, you might do something like

 ```julia
 julia> bootstrap_models = [RippleReset.fit(RippleResetModel,LaggedRegression(k),test_lambda,reset,timestep,rank=5,verbose=false) for reset in bootstrap_resets]